Courtesy: Raphaele Shirley

 Virosological - a selection of short films was created in 2020 - the year that will undoubtedly be written in a noticeable font in recent world history.
 A year that introduced the terms ‘Pandemic Society’ and ‘New Normality’.
 2020 confronted us with such fundamental changes in societies, political decisions and the global economy that we had forgotten since WWII.
 The pandemic has completely changed individual and collective behavior, it has confronted the concepts of globalism, it has created a good environment for far-right movements and a stage for conspiracy theories and it has unceremoniously revealed the contradictions of national, racial, economic, religious and gender contradictions.

-Virusologiacal directly or indirectly correspond to the Covid-19 era.
-Some of the videos "occupy" reality from what is happening around us.
-In other works, reality is presented in a more abstract way - through the depth of personal emotion.
+Virusologiacal directly or indirectly corresponds to the Covid-19 era.
+Some of the videos "occupy" the reality from what is happening around us.
+In other works, the reality is presented in a more abstract way - through the depth of personal emotion.

 Olivier Hölzl's cycle is based on the everyday phenomenology of the life of an isolated person.
 The configurations often look like strange visual symbols reflecting the schizophrenic nature of a society under a pandemic cover.